Tesco's 250-million-pound black hole: Who was minding the shop?

 Analysts and investors have pointed out that the board is now very thin on retail experience.
 Broadbent, chairman for almost three years, was a former public official and banker.

-Others on the board have experience in telecoms, media, finance and cars, while Patrick Cescau, the board's senior independent director, is a former chairman of Unilever (ULVR.L), one of Tesco's biggest suppliers.
+Others on the board have experience in telecoms, media, finance and cars, while Patrick Cescau, the board's senior independent director, is a former chairman of Unilever, one of Tesco's biggest suppliers.

 "In a situation such as this, the buck stops at the board," said Guy Jubb, head of governance and stewardship at Tesco investor Standard Life Investments.

-Having drafted in the replacements for Clarke and McIlwee earlier than expected, the board now has two executive directors in the form of new CEO Lewis from Unilever and CFO Alan Stewart, formerly of Marks & Spencer (MKS.L).
+Having drafted in the replacements for Clarke and McIlwee earlier than expected, the board now has two executive directors in the form of new CEO Lewis from Unilever and CFO Alan Stewart, formerly of Marks & Spencer.
 Stewart was appointed during the time of former CEO Clarke.

 Tesco declined to comment on the retail experience of its board, or on who was involved in the planning of the Aug.
 29 statement.
 Trading statements do not have to be checked by an external accounting firm.